MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1711.md

  -  Task 2
 -->

-## Improvements to Run Task Sequence Step
+## Improvements to Run Task Sequence
 <!-- 1261338 -->

-This technical preview will improve The Run Task Sequence Step.
-Improvement include the following:
+This technical preview will improve the Run Task Sequence step.
+Improvements include the following items:

  - Support for all operating system deployment scenarios from Software Center, PXE, and media.
- - Improvements to console actions such as copy, import/export, and warning during object deletion.
+ - Improvements to console actions such as copy, import, export, and warning during object deletion.
  - Support for the **Create Prestage Content** wizard.
  - Integration with deployment verification.
- - The run task sequence step can now be used across multiple levels of task sequences, not just a single parent-child relationship.
+ - The Run Task Sequence step can now be used across multiple levels of task sequences, not just a single parent-child relationship.
 Multi-level relationships increase the complexity, so use with caution.
 These relationships are still checked for circular references.

 ### Try it out!